 This is an oldie that I’ve been making since it was passed around in the 80’s or so.
-It’s incredibly good, cheap to make, everyone seems to like it kids and adults alike.
+It’s incredibly good, cheap to make & everyone seems to like it.
 Best of all, the simple ingredients are available year round almost every where, and it’s a great use for left over chicken.

 I’ve made a few changes over the years, leaving out the sunflower seeds (high in omega=6) and using pecans, instead; loading it up with grapes and celery, and using much less mayo and honey.
 Fresh herbs help, too…and they are always growing in my pot inside in the winter and on my kitchen steps in the summer.